MIT-LAE/TASOPT.jl/docs/src/aero/drag.md

 # Drag calculations

-The key drag contributions are assumed to come from the fuselage, wing and tail surfaces and the lift induced drag calcualted at the trefftz plane
+The key drag contributions are assumed to come from the fuselage, wing and tail surfaces, and the lift induced drag calculated at the Trefftz plane.

 ## Axisymmetric fuselage drag
 The fuselage profile drag is determined by a quasi-axisymmetric coupled viscous-inviscid calculation.
 See "Simplified Viscous/Inviscid Calculation for Nearly-Axisymmetric Bodies" by M. Drela.

-This method does not require reliance on any wetted area approximations or fineness-ratio correlations.
+This method does not require any wetted area approximations or fineness-ratio correlations.

 The method requires the geometry to be specified in the form of a cross-sectional area distribution $A{\scriptstyle (x)}$ and also a